ashleydavis/photosphere/electron/frontend/README.md

 pnpm start
 ```

-Then click the link or point your browser at the default location for Parcel: [http://localhost:1234](http://localhost:1234).
+Then click the link or point your browser at the default location for Webpack: [http://localhost:8080](http://localhost:8080).

 ## Build the static web page